Navigate this page

 Contents

-How to request a Royal VisitMaking an invitationWhen to make the invitationWhen an invitation is accepted
+IntroductionMaking an invitationWhen to make the invitationWhen an invitation is accepted

 A Royal Visit is a memorable occasion which honours the work and achievements of an organisation or community.
 It is an opportunity to celebrate and acknowledge the different ways in which people have been involved in either a special piece of work or occasion.
 These visits are an important part of the Royal Family’s role and are much valued by those organisations that are fortunate enough to receive such a visit.

+Many of the visits are connected to charities and other organisations with which members of the Royal Family are associated.
 You can find further information about Members of The Royal Family and the charities or organisations they support on the Royal website.

 Making an invitation